-The Lakin Institute is a national professional growth program sponsored by the Presidents’ Round Table of African-American CEOs of Community Colleges.
+The Lakin Institute is a national professional growth program sponsored by the Presidents’ Round Table of African American CEOs of Community Colleges.
 The Institute offers a personal and professional growth experience for selected people who have shown a capability for broader leadership roles in community colleges’ existing or future responsibilities.

 The Institute is intended to prepare senior-level executives for roles as community college chief executive officers.
 It has graduated the highest number of African Americans who have gone on to CEO positions over any other leadership institute in the United States.
-Besides, over twenty-five percent of current African-American community college presidents are alumni of the Lakin Institute.
+Notably, over twenty-five percent of current African-American community college presidents are alumni of the Lakin Institute.

 By participating in the Lakin Institute, you have an excellent opportunity to build and refine your leadership skills.
 After completing the Institute, each mentee can be paired with a mentor to explore further in-depth studies of their leadership skills.
 The Institute’s faculty consists of seasoned and well-known CEOs, aiming to help ordinary administrators become remarkable leaders.